questdb/questdb/CONTRIBUTING.md

 mvn clean package -DskipTests -P build-web-console,build-binaries,use-built-in-nodejs
 ```

-That way, `maven` will install `node` on the fly in `ui/node` so you don't have
-to install it locally.
+That way, `maven` will install `node` on the fly in `ui/node` so you don't have sflkajhsdflkjashdflkjhasdflkjhasldkfjhlaksdjfhlaksjdhlkjhfdto install it locally.

 ### Why do some tests fail on Windows?